alchemy-fullstack-js-spring-2019/classwork/19_react/10_router/README.md

 ```

 In the above example both the `Home` and `About` components
-will render when a use navigates to `/about` because both
+will render when a user navigates to `/about` because both
 `/` and `/about` are contained in `/about`.
 We can prevent
 this by using the `exact` property.